-Certain of the Company's primary exploration permits are in the Republic of Guinea.
-The currency of commerce in Guinea is the Guinean franc and the United States dollar.
-Significant fluctuations in any of the Guinean franc or the United States dollar against the Canadian dollar could have a material effect on the Corporation's financial results, which are denominated and reported in Canadian dollars.
+Certain of the Company's primary exploration permits are in the Morocco, Mali and Côte D'Ivoire.
+The currency of commerce in Morocco is the Dirham and in Mali and Côte D'Ivoire it is the Central African franc (CFA) and the United States dollar.
+Significant fluctuations in any of the CFA, Dirham or the United States dollar against the Canadian dollar could have a material effect on the Corporation's financial results, which are denominated and reported in Canadian dollars.